Why Is Dehydrate Temp so Important?

 Why Dehydrate Foods?

-Dehydrating foods lets you preserve them for months.
 When you dehydrate food, you benefit from shelf-stable storage, nutritional control, cost-saving, faster cooking times, and weight and space savings.
-The dehydrator produces a gentle heat that slowly bakes your food.
-The best part is all the vitamins, minerals, and enzymes stay in your food.
+The dehydrator produces a gentle heat that slowly bakes your food, helping to retain vitamins, minerals, and enzymes.
+Food dehydration is a process that requires food to be properly prepared to preserve enzymes and prevent microbial growth.

-After the dehydrators warms the food, a fan pushes the water out.
+Dehydrators simply remove the water.
+About 50 to 70 percent of most meats is water, while fruits and vegetables contain about 80 to 95 percent water.
+After the dehydrator warms the food, a fan pushes the water out.
 Once the food’s water content decreases to 15 to 20 percent, it is dehydrated.

 Temperature Overview